simondolle/nxt-sketcher/README.md

 No additional part, no firmware flashing or software installation is required.

-The robot is able to draw almost any svg file.
+The robot is able to draw most of svg files.

 # Installation